• Peer Feedback Summary

 Conclusion

 We received overwhelmingly positive feedback on our Snakes and Ladders educational game, with an average rating of 4.3/5 across all reviewers.
-The multiplayer functionality, boss battle mechanics, and gamified learning approach were consistently praised as standout features.
+The multiplayer functionality (Boss Battle, PvP Arena, and SlitherRush), boss battle mechanics with server-authoritative collision and powerups, and the gamified learning approach with progressive section unlocking were consistently praised as standout features.

 The constructive feedback centered around UI polish, thematic cohesion, and onboarding clarity — all actionable improvements that we plan to address in our next sprint.
 We’re grateful to all reviewers for their thoughtful input and detailed suggestions.